kuzzleio/documentation/README.md

    sh run_test.sh -l <language>
 ```

-Where `<language>` specifies the language to test (currently available languages are `js` and `go`).
+Where `<language>` specifies the language to test (currently available languages are `js`, `go`, `cpp` and `java`).
 This will launch a Kuzzle stack, and play all the tests for the language specified in an appropriate container and generate a report served locally to http://localhost:3001/reports .

 There are more available options.
 Using `-n` will prevent the script to launch the Kuzzle stack: